bxb454/JavaFX-Guillotine/README.md

 `LinkedList.java` - Implementation of the LinkedList class with LLNode acting as the data type for the nodes.

--`GuillotineTest.java` - JUnit tests to check gameplay functionality.
+`GuillotineTest.java` - JUnit tests to check gameplay functionality.
 Test cases are done in sets of 'zero, one, many' to test simple logic.
 Test cases for methods involving more complex logic (such as reversing the first N elements of a LinkedList) involve additional test cases of 'first, middle, last' to check proper manipulation/movement of an LLNode object towards the front of the LinkedList, towards the middle of a LinkedList, and towards the end of a LinkedList, when applicable.